List of YuYu Hakusho characters: Sensui Seven

 The Sensui Seven (仙水一味, Sensui Ichimi) are a group who are trying to open a portal linking the Human World with the Demon Plane.
-Led by Shinobu Sensui, it is composed of seven individuals referred to by nicknames which are also the names of their abilities.
+Led by Shinobu Sensui, it is composed of seven individuals referred to by nicknames, which are also the names of their abilities.
 Sensui used The Black Chapter, a videotape that documents thousands of hours of humanity's atrocities, to recruit the human members in his goal to eradicate humanity for being evil.

 Shinobu Sensui

 Shinobu Sensui (仙水忍, Sensui Shinobu), also known as Dark Angel (Dāku Enjeru), is a former Underworld Detective and the main antagonist during the Sensui arc.
 Born with a powerful sixth sense, Sensui was a prodigy aura user and demon hunter from an early age.
-He was recruited as Underworld Detective and worked tirelessly as an advocate for justice, believing demons to be humanity's enemy.
+He was recruited as an Underworld Detective and worked tirelessly as an advocate for justice, believing demons to be humanity's enemy.
 During a case to stop a small Demon Plane portal created by the Black Book Club, including Sakyo, Sensui found a room where humans were torturing demons and bathing in their blood.
 After Sensui saw the cruelty of humans, in antithesis of what he believed, he went mad and murdered everyone in the room.
-He began to question humanity itself and soon disappeared taking The Black Chapter with him.
+He began to question humanity itself and soon disappeared, taking The Black Chapter with him.
 Sensui waited ten years for a new Underworld Detective to emerge before coming out of hiding and enacting his plan to judge the human race.

-During his years in hiding, Sensui created six alternate personalities (seven including himself) to deal with the pressures of battle; Shinobu is the original and central one, while three others deal with matters of combat.
-Only three of the seven are seen, while a fourth is described, they are: Minoru (ミノル), a talkative, argumentative and proud speaker who is in control for the majority of the arc; Kazuya (カズヤ), a sadistic killer with a gun built into his arm who takes over as Yusuke gets the upper hand fighting Minoru; Naru (ナル), a shy, naïve and sensitive female personality only spoken of by Itsuki; and Shinobu, the original personality who takes over after Kazuya is beaten by Yusuke for attempting to kill Koenma.
+During his years in hiding, Sensui created six alternate personalities (seven, including himself) to deal with the pressures of battle; Shinobu is the original and central one, while three others deal with matters of combat.
+Only three of the seven are seen, while a fourth is described, they are: Minoru (ミノル), a talkative, argumentative, and proud speaker who is in control for the majority of the arc; Kazuya (カズヤ), a sadistic killer with a gun built into his arm who takes over as Yusuke gets the upper hand fighting Minoru; Naru (ナル), a shy, naïve and sensitive female personality only spoken of by Itsuki; and Shinobu, the original personality who takes over after Kazuya is beaten by Yusuke for attempting to kill Koenma.
 Sensui is a master of Lightning Kickboxing (裂蹴拳, Resshūken), a fighting style that uses the upper body for defensive maneuvers that act as transitions for offensive kicks.
 Sensui also wields Holy Chi (聖光気, Seikōki), a special type of aura that is said to be the purest of all.

 After Sensui takes a fatal blow when Yusuke's demon ancestor takes over Yusuke's body briefly, it is revealed that he suffered from aggressive malignant tumors with only two weeks left to live.
 Before dying, Sensui states that he longed to have demon heritage, that he created the portal so that he could die in the Demon Plane, and wishes that he be reincarnated as a demon.